shaileeM/MechaCar_Statistical_Analysis/README.md

 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
 Yes the linear model of MechaCar prototypes is effective as the combined pearson corelation coefficient(r) is 0.82.
 As it is greater than 0.7 it is "Strong"

+## Summary Statistics on Suspension Coils
+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?

+Lot 1 and Lot 2 meets the design specification and variance does not exceed 100 pounds individually.
+In total , all the lots combine meet the design specification as the variance is 62 < 100.